exp date isn't null, but text field is

 General Principles of Early Management

-Management Plan For Acute/Fulminant Priapism
+Management Plan for Acute/Fulminant Priapism

 Procedure for Aspiration and Irrigation